ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--o11y-100-k8s--main/01-kubernetes-101/assignment.md

 to validate connectivity from the `monkey` pod to the `proxy` pod.

 ## Congratulations!
-Just knowing a few basic Kubernetes commands can go a long way when helping to debug a customer system.
-In the next challenge, we will rely on knowledge of some of these commands to help install and debug installation of the Elastic Kubernetes OpenTelemetry operator.
+Just knowing a few basic Kubernetes commands can go a long way when helping to debug a kubernetes system.